openstack-archive/murano/doc/source/draft/appdev-guide/murano_pl.rst

 MuranoPL Reference
 ==================

-Murano Programming Language (MuranoPL) refers to a programming language used for application development in the Murano project, which can be represented by human-readable YAML and YAQL languagues described in the sections below.
+To develop applications, murano project refers to Murano Programming Language (MuranoPL).
+It is represented by easily readable YAML and YAQL languages.
+The sections below describe these languages.

 .. include:: murano_pl/yaml.rst
 .. include:: murano_pl/yaql.rst